Somizi says he’ll be back on Metro FM on Monday

-Johannesburg – Somizi Mhlongo has insinuated that he will be back on Metro FM from Monday following the abuse allegations levelled against him by his estranged husband, Mohale Motaung.
+Johannesburg – Somizi Mhlongo has insinuated that he would be back on Metro FM from Monday following the abuse allegations levelled against him by his estranged husband, Mohale Motaung.

 After Sunday World’s explosive article that revealed the alleged abuse, Somizi had asked for some time off from Metro FM to deal with his personal issues.